jpowellstm/data_structures/README.md

 """)
-print("Check we can create a class, there should be no errors") array_1 = MyArray(1,'int8') array_2 = MyArray(1,'char')
+print("Check we can create a class, there should be no errors") array_1 = MyArray(1,'int8') array_2 = MyArray(5,'char')
 ```

 In the bash console run the command `python3 my_array_1.py` to test the code.

 In part 4 of this post the tests will be moved into a separate file and run separately.

+Note that I am going to use a naming convention whereby all variable names passed into a function will be prefixed with the word "given".
+For example `given_i` is passed to the constructor so it can create the attribute `i`.
+In practice I would probably just use the same name for both, but the exam mark schemes seem to prefer different names.

 ### 2. Add a method to check the type of the array
 We add a helper method called check_type.
-The method takes as input a value and then checks if this value is the same type as the array otherwise it returns False.
-The `isinstance()` function returns True if the value is of the specified type.
+The method takes as input a value and then checks if this value is the same type as the array otherwise it returns `False`.
+The `isinstance()` function returns `True` if the value is of the specified type.
 Note that we have added a extra condition to check that an int8 type is of between 0 and 255 and a char type is of length 1.
 This method will be used later when we add values to the array.

 ```
 def check_type(self, value):
         if self.array_type == 'int8':
-            return isinstance(value ,int) and 0 < value <= 255
+            return isinstance(value, int) and 0 < value <= 255

         elif self.array_type == 'char':
             return isinstance(value, str) and len(value) == 1